edgedb/edgedb/docs/reference/sdl/properties.rst

     Use of ``extending`` creates a persistent schema relationship between the new property and its parents.
 Schema modifications to the parent(s) propagate to the child.

+    .. versionadded:: 3.0

+        As of EdgeDB 3.0, the ``extended`` clause is now a sub-declaration of the property and included inside the curly braces rather than an option as in earlier versions.

 :eql:synopsis:`<type>`
     The type must be a valid :ref:`type expression <ref_eql_types>`